 - Charging times – Always remember to unplug your scooter from the charger when charging is complete.
 Charging times for Jetson’s e-scooter models are as follows:

-Up to three hours: Beam, Bio, Knight, and Ora Pro
+Up to 3 hours: Beam, Bio, Knight, and Ora Pro

-Up to four hours: Element, Element Pro, Frozen Folding, Globe, Glow, and Highline
+Up to 4 hours: Element, Element Pro, Frozen Folding, Globe, Glow, Highline, and several of our branded kids e-scooters, including the Black Panther, Encanto, Disney Villains, and Spiderman versions

-Up to five hours: Eris, Omega, Racer, and Tempo
+Up to 5 hours: Eris, Omega, Racer, Ryder, and Tempo

-Up to six hours: Buzz, Canyon, Echo, Frozen, Quest, and Toy Story
+Up to 6 hours: Buzz, Canyon, Echo, Frozen, Quest, Rhythm, and Toy Story

 Troubleshooting charging issues